aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/prover-guide.md

 }
 ```

 The Move Prover has generated an example counter that leads to an overflow when adding 1 to the value of 255 for an `u8`.
 This overflow occurs if the function specification calls for abort behavior, but the condition under which the function is aborting is not covered by the specification.
-And in fact, with `aborts_if !exists<Counter>(a)`, we only cover the abortion caused by the absence of the resource, but not the abortion caused by the arithmetic overflow.
+And in fact, with `aborts_if !exists<Counter>(a)`, we only cover the abort caused by the absence of the resource, but not the abort caused by the arithmetic overflow.

 Let's fix the above and add the following condition: